anahid-bauer/anahid-bauer.github.io/index.md

 ---

-I'm an PhD Candidate at the [Economics Department at University of Illinois at Urbana Champaign](https://economics.illinois.edu/).
+I'm an PhD Candidate at the <a class="a1" href="https://economics.illinois.edu/" target="_blank">Economics Department at University of Illinois at Urbana-Champaign.</a>

 My primary interests are in Labor Economics, Industrial Organization and Economics of Innovation.
 I'm also interested in Applied Econometrics.